-While everyone enjoys mangos, diabetics have to think twice before they can even include this summer’s favourite fruit in their diabetic diet.
+While everyone enjoys mangoes, diabetics have to think twice before they can even include this summer’s favorite fruit in their diabetic diet.
 But not anymore!
 In this blog, check the benefits of mango for diabetics.

 Mango and Diabetes

 In a recent study, mango has been identified as a safe fruit for a diabetic diet.
 Since the main purpose of following a diabetes patient food regime is to eliminate excess carb and sugar intake, mangos have been excluded due to their high sugar and complex carbs content.

 However, the other nutritious elements which make mangos the king of fruits and are now considered beneficial as part of food for diabetics are significant amounts of Vitamins E, K and B complex vitamins (except for Vitamin B12).
 Mangos, as part of diabetic diet plans, are also high in fibre and contain calcium, potassium and copper.